DT27/Flex/README.md

-# Flex
+# FlexUI for Domoticz

-FlexUI for Domoticz
+Base on React

 Working...